datanav/docs/DTLReferenceGuide.rst

        |
        | Takes a list of key+value pair tuples and returns a single dictionary with
          those tuples as keys and values.
 Note that the last key in the tuple list wins.
-Non-dict values are ignored.
+Values are not two-element tuples are ignored.
      - | ``["dict", ["list", ["list", "A", 1], ["list", "B", 2], ["list", "C", 3]]]``
        |
        | Returns ``{"A": 1, "B": 2, "C": 3}``.